-- (8) Requirements for the transportation and storage of cannabis and cannabis products by cannabis establishments. - (9) Requirements for the delivery of cannabis and cannabis products to consumers, including a prohibition on business names, logos, and other identifying language or images on delivery vehicles and a prohibition on delivering to any address located on land owned by the federal government or any address on land or in a building leased by the federal government. - (10) Employment and training requirements, including requiring that each cannabis establishment create an identification badge for each employee or agent.
-These requirements may not disqualify applicants solely for cannabis offenses prior to the effective date of this Chapter. - (11) Requirements designed to prevent the sale or diversion of cannabis and cannabis products to persons under the age of 21. - (12) Requirements for cannabis and cannabis products sold or distributed by a cannabis establishment, including prohibiting any misleading labeling and requiring cannabis product labels to include all of the following: - a.
-The length of time it typically takes for the product to take effect. - b.
-A disclosure of ingredients and possible allergens. - c.
-A nutritional fact panel. - d.
-Requiring opaque, child-resistant packaging, which must be designed or constructed to be significantly difficult for children under 5 years of age to open and not difficult for normal adults to use properly as defined by 16 C.F.R. § 1700.20. - e.
-Requiring that edible cannabis products be clearly identifiable, when practicable, with a standard symbol indicating that they contain cannabis. - (13) Health and safety regulations and standards for the manufacture of cannabis products and both the indoor and outdoor cultivation of cannabis by cannabis establishments. - (14) Restrictions on advertising, marketing, and signage, including, but not limited to, a prohibition on mass-market campaigns that have a high likelihood of reaching minors. - Rules to create at least six tiers of cannabis cultivation facilities, based on the size of the facility or the number of plants cultivated, and whether the cultivation occurs outdoors, indoors, or in a greenhouse.
-Security regulations and licensing fees must vary based on the size of the cultivation facility. - (16) Restrictions or prohibitions on additives to cannabis and cannabis-infused products, including, but not limited to, those that are toxic or designed to make the product more addictive. - (17) Prohibitions on products that are designed to make the product more appealing to children, including prohibiting the use of any images designed or likely to appeal to minors, including cartoons, toys, animals, or children, and any other likeness to images, characters, or phrases that are popularly used to advertise to children. - (18) Restrictions on the use of pesticides that are injurious to human health. - (19) Regulations governing visits to cannabis cultivation facilities and cannabis product manufacturing facilities, including requiring the cannabis establishment to log visitors. - (20) A definition of the amount of delta-9 tetrahydrocannabinol that constitutes a single serving in a cannabis product. - (21) Standards for the safe manufacture of cannabis extracts and concentrates.
+Requirements for cannabis and cannabis products sold or distributed by a 1 (12)2 cannabis establishment, including prohibiting any misleading labeling and 3 requiring cannabis product labels to include all of the following: 4 The length of time it typically takes for the product to take effect.
+5 b.
+A disclosure of ingredients and possible allergens.
+6 c.
+A nutritional fact panel.
+7 d.
+Requiring opaque, child-resistant packaging, which must be designed 8 or constructed to be significantly difficult for children under 5 years 9 of age to open and not difficult for normal adults to use properly as 10 defined by 16 C.F.R. § 1700.20.
+11 Requiring that edible cannabis products be clearly identifiable, when e. practicable, with a standard symbol indicating that they contain 12 13 cannabis.
+14 (13)Health and safety regulations and standards for the manufacture of cannabis products and both the indoor and outdoor cultivation of cannabis by cannabis 15 16 establishments.
+17 Restrictions on advertising, marketing, and signage, including, but not limited (14)18 to, a prohibition on mass-market campaigns that have a high likelihood of reaching minors.
+19 20 (15) Rules to create at least six tiers of cannabis cultivation facilities, based on the 21 size of the facility or the number of plants cultivated, and whether the cultivation occurs outdoors, indoors, or in a greenhouse.
+Security regulations 22 23 and licensing fees must vary based on the size of the cultivation facility.
+24 (16) Restrictions or prohibitions on additives to cannabis and cannabis-infused 25 products, including, but not limited to, those that are toxic or designed to make 26 the product more addictive.
+27 Prohibitions on products that are designed to make the product more appealing (17)28 to children, including prohibiting the use of any images designed or likely to appeal to minors, including cartoons, toys, animals, or children, and any other 29 30 likeness to images, characters, or phrases that are popularly used to advertise 31 to children.
+32 Restrictions on the use of pesticides that are injurious to human health.
+(18) 33 (19) Regulations governing visits to cannabis cultivation facilities and cannabis 34 product manufacturing facilities, including requiring the cannabis 35 establishment to log visitors.
+36 A definition of the amount of delta-9 tetrahydrocannabinol that constitutes a (20)37 single serving in a cannabis product.
+38 Standards for the safe manufacture of cannabis extracts and concentrates.
+(21) 39 (22)Requirements that educational materials be disseminated to consumers who 40 purchase cannabis-infused products.
+41 Requirements for random sample testing to ensure quality control, including (23)42 by ensuring that cannabis and cannabis-infused products are accurately 43 labeled for potency.
+Unless the Commission determines that remediation or treatment is sufficient to ensure product safety, the testing analysis shall 44 45 include testing for residual solvents, poisons, or toxins; harmful chemicals; 46 dangerous molds or mildew; filth; and harmful microbials such as E. coli or 47 salmonella and pesticides.
+48 Standards for the operation of cannabis testing facilities, including (24)49 requirements for equipment and qualifications for personnel.
+50 (25) Civil penalties for the failure to comply with rules made pursuant to this